Skip to main content

 • Read the tunneling key and default flags from the profile.

-• Calculate the environment ID based on the current git branch (or uses the --id flag.)
+• Calculate the environment ID based on the current git branch (or use the --id flag.)

 • Connect to the Tunnel Server using the tunneling key to pre-generate the public URLs in env vars

-• Query the configured cloud provider for an existing machine
+• Query the configured cloud provider or Kubernetes cluster for an existing machine

-• If a machine doesn't exist yet, a new one is provisioned and a Docker server is set up in it
+• If the deployment target doesn't exist yet, a new one is provisioned

-• Set up a SSH tunnel to the Docker server on the provisioned machine
+• Set up an SSH tunnel to the Docker server on the provisioned deployment target

 • Build the Compose project

-• Extract the build information from the specified Compose file(s) and combine it with the specified build options to generates an interim build Compose file.
+• Extract the build information from the specified Compose file(s) and combine it with the specified build options to generate an interim build Compose file.

 • Run docker buildx bake with the generated build Compose file.